ravgotrasahil/ravgotrasahil-github.io/teaching/r/salary/salary.md

 ### Bootstrapping a multiple regression model

-If we don't trust the normality assumptions, we can quantify uncertainty about this effect via bootstrapping
+If we don't trust the normality assumptions, we can quantify uncertainty about this effect via bootstrapping:

     myboot = do(1000)*{
       lm_boot = lm(Salary~Experience+Education+Sex, data=resample(salary))